-Early fall is when Santa Monica's weather is at its best.
+Early fall is when Santa Monica weather is at its best.
 Prices drop a little, but the upside is you have a better chance of encountering consistently 80 degree F beach days, and lighter crowds.

 Winter and early spring are the seasons with the lowest prices.
 They're also our coolest months, but have been know to bust out an 80-degree F day or two.

-There are fluctuations, however - like when a hot front blows in from the desert to the east and temperatures skyrocket; or when a rare cold front blows down from Alaska and temperatures dip below 60 degrees F.
+The day in, day out balmy weather practically puts our weathermen and women out of business.
+There are fluctuations, however - like when a warm front blows in from the desert to the east and temperatures skyrocket; or when a rare cold front blows down from Alaska and temperatures dip below 60 degrees F.

 Neither are regular occurrences, which means weather most anytime of year can be expected to be pleasant and then some.